artificial intelligence

 Geoff Hinton leaves Google

-Even if you’re not an AI practitioner or researcher you probably heard the news about Geoffrey Hinton, the so-called godfather … Continue reading Geoff Hinton leaves Google
+Even if you’re not an AI practitioner or researcher you probably heard the news about Geoffrey Hinton, the so-called godfather of AI, stepping down from his position at Google.
+The Deep Learning pioneer took such decision in order to be …

 artificial intelligence